Sunday, November 10, 2024

 Harris has been the White House’s public face for efforts to improve maternal health and ensure some abortion access, despite the Supreme Court ruling.
 Earlier this year, she became the highest-ranking U.S. official to make a public visit to an abortion clinic,” noted The Associated Press,

-Trump placed three conservative judges on the Supreme Court, two conservative, Amy Coney Barrett and Brett Kavanaugh, both Catholic, and while they faced intense scrutiny and in the case of Barrett, an irregular confirmation, shoehorned in by Trump, the first issue they faced headlong was the repeal of Roe V. Wade in 2022; and, since then over a dozen states have restricted abortion, and while making cases for exceptions, the details can easily cause doctors performing abortions, even to save the life of the mother in legal jeopardy, say those who study abortion.
+Trump placed three conservative judges on the Supreme Court, and of them, both very conservative, Amy Coney Barrett and Brett Kavanaugh, both Catholic, faced intense scrutiny and in the case of Barrett, an irregular confirmation, shoehorned in by Trump, and the first issue they faced headlong was the repeal of Roe V. Wade in 2022; and, since then over a dozen states have restricted abortion, and while making cases for exceptions, the details can easily cause doctors performing abortions, even to save the life of the mother in legal jeopardy, say those who study abortion.
 And, those medical emergencies are so narrow in many cases, as we see below, that the Biden administration fought against their definitions.

 Harris in her debate with Trump put it succinctly when she said, ““You want to talk about this is what people wanted?
 Pregnant women who want to carry a pregnancy to term, suffering from a miscarriage, being denied care in an emergency room because health care providers are afraid they might go to jail and she’s bleeding out in a car in the parking lot?”